 Methodology

 This study will use a mixed methods approach that combines both qualitative and quantitative data collection.
 Data will be collected directly from respondents, followed by analysis and interpretation.
 The research design for this study is a convergent mixed-methods design, which integrates both qualitative and quantitative data collection and analysis.
-According to Bennett and Watson (2019), the approach will be used has a high ability to provide a comprehensive understanding of complex educational phenomena by providing both numerical data and detailed information from personal experiences.
+According to Bennett and Watson (2019), the approach used has a high ability to provide a comprehensive understanding of complex educational phenomena by providing both numerical data and detailed information from personal experiences.
 The study will be conducted in secondary schools controlled by the Catholic Diocese of Morogoro, focusing on selected schools within Morogoro Municipality.

 Findings and Discussion